 Sailors tend to be social so don’t just post your note and get lost.
 Take time to hang out to chat with captains, the manager of the yacht club, and other boat hitchhikers.
 Like most things in life, catching a ride is about connections.

 Can’t be there?
 Cyber hitchhike!

-If you are landlocked and dreaming of sailing there’s hope for you too.
-There are lots of websites out there for crew looking for boats such as Find a Crew and Crew Seekers but unfortunately most of these websites charge for membership.
-Luckily, there are some alternatives.
+If you are landlocked and dreaming of sailing there is hope for you too.
+There are lots of websites out there that connect crew looking for boats such as Find a Crew and Crew Seekers .
+One of the best free sites we have come across is 7knots.